guangyaodou/Time_Majority_Voting/README.md

 ## Time Majority Voting Algorithm for TCR and RWT dataset

-Run [TMV_tcr_rwt.ipynb](TMV_tcr_rwt.ipynb) to execute the TMV algorithm on the TCR and the RWT dataset, and all of the results/graphs will be stored in [Time_Majority_results](Time_majority_results).
-Currently, [Time_Majority_results](Time_majority_results) has results Gordon generated for tcr dataset.
+Run [TMV_tcr_rwt.ipynb](TMV_tcr_rwt.ipynb) to execute the TMV algorithm on the TCR and the RWT dataset, and all of the results/graphs will be stored in [Time_Majority_results](Time_Majority_results).
+Currently, [Time_Majority_results/tcr](Time_Majority_results/tcr/) has example results generated for the TCR dataset.

-Inside the [Time_Majority_results](Time_Majority_results) folder, remeber to create a folder named "rwt" and a folder named "tcr".
-Inside each of these folders, create a folder called "TMV".
+Inside the [Time_Majority_results](Time_Majority_results) folder, remeber to create a folder named "rwt" and a folder named [tcr](Time_Majority_results/tcr/).
+Inside each of these folders, create a folder called "TMV" (such as [Time_Majority_results/tcr/TMV](Time_Majority_results/tcr/TMV/)).
 Change the data_source to be either 'rwt' or 'tcr'.
 You can also decide to run which subjects by adjusting the variables "subject_id_start" and "subject_id_end".
 You can uncomment and comment out the corresponding names and classifiers in the second block to determine what classifiers you want to run.

 The TMV folder inside the "rwt" and "tcr" will only display one subject's result, and you can specify that subject by changing the variable "subject_id_search".

 Please verify the increase of accuracy comparing to the Random Forest, and you procuced similar graphs in the paper.
 The link to the paper can be found on the [Research Tasks Forum](https://xiaodongqu.com/viewtopic.php?f=9&t=182&p=757#p757).

-Side node: It took me around 10 - 20 minutes to finish running [Time_majority_algorithm.ipynb](Time_majority_algorithm.ipynb).
+Side node: It took me around 10 - 20 minutes to finish running [TMV_tcr_rwt.ipynb](TMV_tcr_rwt.ipynb).
 Running time varies depending on different computers.